-Officer(s) who discharge a firearm will notify a supervisor that the incident occurred and the supervisor shall:
+Officers who discharge a firearm will immediately notify the First Line Supervisor that the incident occurred and the supervisor shall:

 - 1. Notify the Police Chief or his designee. - 2.
 Respond to the scene and begin to gather the facts surrounding the discharge. - 3.
-When the scene is safe, secure the firearm involved in the discharge for further investigation. - Insure evidence is identified and secured. - 5.
+When the scene is safe, secure the firearm involved in the discharge for further investigation. - 4.
+Insure evidence is identified and secured. - 5.
 Review with the Police Chief or his designee the facts surrounding the incident to determine who will conduct the investigation if one is warranted.

-Section 13-12 Administrative Review Board
+Section 13-13 Administrative Review Board

-In the case where an administrative review is required, the administrative review will be conducted by officers designated by the Police Chief or his designee.
+In the case where an administrative review is required, the administrative review will be conducted by officers designated by the Police Chief or his/her designee.
 The board may consist of one officer of a higher rank, a firearms instructor, and one officer of equal rank.
-In an incident where a review board is not warranted, the review will be conducted by the Police Chief or his designee and any other officers needed to conduct the review.
+In an incident where a review board is not warranted, the review will be conducted by the Police Chief or his/her designee and any other officers needed to conduct the review.

-Section 13-13 Administrative Firearms, Firearms Training, General Requirements
+Section 13-14 Administrative Firearms, Firearms Training, General Requirements